CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/SeaChange360_Testing_Proposal.md

-# Proposal: Development and Testing for the *SeaChange* Immersive Installation
+# Proposal: Development and Testing for the *SeaChange 360* Immersive Installation
 Dr. David B Smith
 NYC college of Technology
 City University of New York